apple/swift-algorithms/Guides/Chain.md

     public func chained<S: Sequence>(with other: S) -> Concatenation<Self, S>
         where Element == S.Element
 }
 ```

-The resulting `Chain` type is a sequence, with conditional conformance to the
+The resulting `Chain` type is a sequence, with conditional conformance to
 `Collection`, `BidirectionalCollection`, and `RandomAccessCollection` when both
-the first and second arguments conform.
+the first and second arguments conform. `Chain` also conforms to
+`LazySequenceProtocol` when the first argument conforms.

 ### Naming